How much margin should builders be adding to their projects in 2024?

 Large commercial builders reportedly operate on net margins of around 1%.
 Complete madness that exposes the company to rising costs and minor estimating mistakes.

-The reason they are able to produce double net profit year on year is because they get their ‘builders margin’ correct which is the amount of gross profit added to each job.
+The reason they are able to produce double the net profit year on year is because they get their ‘builders margin’ correct which is the amount of gross profit added to each job.

 Builders Markup vs Builders Margin